io-monad/textlint-registry/README.md

 And you will see built files in `lib` directory.

+Note that it could update JSON Schema files in `schemas` directory as well as it also runs jsonbeautifier for schema files.

 Since building codes uses babel ES6 compiler, `lib` directory MUST NOT be comitted to the repository.

 ```
 $ gulp test
 ```

 It starts mocha to run tests in `test` directory.
+Also, it validates all schema files against meta-schemas.

 ## Contributing